 Outcome of an application

-Once an application has been approved and processed, the victim or their nominee will receive a letter from the QCS Victims Register confirming their registration as an eligible person.
+Once an application has been approved and processed, the eligible person or their nominee will receive a letter from the QCS Victims Register confirming their registration as an eligible person.
 This letter will also provide information about the prisoner’s/offender’s sentence, release and eligibility dates and the location where incarcerated or supervised by Probation and Parole.

 Are the details of eligible persons confidential?

 The hard copy details of eligible persons are stored securely by Queensland Corrective Services.
-Computer records relating to the Victims Register are only able to be accessed by a very limited number of staff within Queensland Corrective Services.
+Computer records relating to the QCS Victims Register are only able to be accessed by a very limited number of staff within Queensland Corrective Services.

 Prisoners/offenders are not informed when a person is placed on the QCS Victims Register nor will the QCS Victims Register release information to anyone other than the eligible person or their nominee unless required to by the Corrective Services Act 2006, other legislation or by a court order.